 Local councils have the responsibility to make sure their area has a local healthwatch organisation which provides a single point of contact for people to report their experiences, concerns or compliments about health and social care in their area.

 See the Healthwatch page for information about the Local Healthwatch for North Yorkshire.

 Establishing and maintaining safer communities is a critical part of the health and wellbeing agenda.
 Organisations such as councils, police and fire and rescue have a duty to work together to reduce crime, disorder and anti-social behaviour and their causes.
 In North Yorkshire this is carried out through the North Yorkshire Community Safety Partnership.

-You can get health and wellbeing information from the NHS Choices website.
+You can get health and wellbeing information from the NHS.UK website.
 The site provides a wealth of information on many subjects, including NHS services in England; medical conditions and treatments; lifestyle and health advice; and the science behind health stories in the news.